gui-sousa/aws-lumon-severance-app/README.md

 This project involves the deployment of an AWS infrastructure using Terraform, leveraging the App Runner.
 The infrastructure is tailored to support the work software used in the TV series "Severance" from Apple TV

+This project is based on [Robin Spielmann](https://github.com/iam-robin/severance-interface), which developed the web application.
+It simulates a DevOps routine where we take the developer's project and structure the deployment for production delivery.
+Thanks Rob!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>